 Your physical planner project template pages, which will be used to log shopping details for each project, could look something like this:

 Once you have established your page template, be sure to print a new page for each craft project idea from your SOS shopping sheet or your latest Pinterest marathon.

-Remember that your craft planner’s purpose is to safe keep your “shiny object” project ideas for later review and consideration.
-With discipline, your craft planner is an essential tool which will allow you to become a more focused and prolific crafter.
+Remember that your craft planner’s purpose is to safe-keep your “shiny object” project ideas for later review and consideration.
+With discipline, your craft planner is an essential tool that will allow you to become a more focused and prolific crafter.

 Prepare to Plan, Plan to Be Prepared

 Let’s face it, the planning process for anything takes some time and effort.
 Creating and maintaining a craft project planner is no exception.

 Whether you choose a physical book or electronic format, carve out some time to get a start on building your DIY project planner.